hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_custom_service.html.markdown

 ## Argument Reference

 * `name` - (Required) Specifies the name of the Data Factory Linked Service.
 Changing this forces a new resource to be created.
 Must be unique within a data factory.
 See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/naming-rules) for all restrictions.

 * `data_factory_id` - (Required) The Data Factory ID in which to associate the Linked Service with.
 Changing this forces a new resource.

 * `type` - (Required) The type of data stores that will be connected to Data Factory.
 For full list of supported data stores, please refer to [Azure Data Factory connector](https://docs.microsoft.com/en-us/azure/data-factory/connector-overview).

-* `type_property_json` - (Optional) A JSON object that contains the properties of the Data Factory Linked Service.
+* `type_properties_json` - (Required) A JSON object that contains the properties of the Data Factory Linked Service.

 * `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service.